authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification.md

    selectors.

  - While the local-part may be considered case sensitive, the selector is case insensitive.
    This must be taken into consideration when choosing the local-part for sending BIMI selector enabled mail.

+ 4 - If the lps= tag has a value string, the sender indicates to preform
+     string prefix matching.
+Split the value string by the comma ',' separator and strip off any whitespaces into a list of string prefixes.
+Then prefix match the local-part against each of the string prefixes and if any matches, then continue to step 5 otherwise stop here.
+If no value string is present, continue to step 5.

- 4 - Using the normalized local-part as a selector, lookup the BIMI assertion
+ 5 - Using the normalized local-part as a selector, lookup the BIMI assertion
-     record from the domain at which the lps=true tag was found with the new local-part selector present.
+     record from the domain at which the lps= tag was found with the new local-part selector present.

- 5 - If this record is found then processing MUST continue as if this was the
+ 6 - If this record is found then processing MUST continue as if this was the
      record found at step 1

- 6 - If this record is not found then processing MUST continue using the
+ 7 - If this record is not found then processing MUST continue using the
      original record as discovered at step 1

+Proper usage of the local-part string prefixes can reduce or eliminate non-matching local-part selector lookups, meaning unnecessary DNS lookups.
+A receiver MAY mandate its usage with a mininmum prefix length before performing the local-part selector lookups.

 # BIMI Header Fields   {#bimi-headers}